WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC24/WWDC24-10195-Go-further-with-Swift-Testing.md

 ## Organizing tests
 There are 2 main options to organize our test cases:
-* Using Suits
+* Using Suites
-* Add Tags to Suits or Tests
+* Add Tags to Suites or Tests

 ### Suite
 The **`@Suite`** annotation can be added to any Swift type, however types containing **`@Test`** functions or suites will be implicitly annotated.